 Coffee is a popular beverage that has been linked to a lower risk of Alzheimer’s disease.

 Though these findings are promising, more research in humans is needed.

 May reduce blood pressure

-High blood pressure affects one in three American adults.
-It raises your risk of heart disease — the leading cause of death in the United States (
+High blood pressure affects 1 in 3 American adults.
+It raises your risk of heart disease — the leading cause of death in the United States.